Capture of Saint Vincent: Background

 Following the entry of France into the American War of Independence as an American ally in early 1778, French Admiral the Comte d'Estaing arrived in the West Indies in early December 1778 in command of a fleet consisting of 12 ships of the line and a number of smaller vessels.
 At about the same time a British fleet under Admiral William Hotham also arrived, augmenting the fleet of Admiral Samuel Barrington.
 The British then captured French-held St. Lucia, despite d'Estaing's attempt at relief.
 The British used St. Lucia to monitor the major French base at Martinique, where d'Estaing was headquartered.

 The British fleet was further reinforced in January 1779 by ten ships of the line under Admiral John Byron, who assumed command of the British Leeward Islands station.
 Throughout the first half of 1779 both fleets received further reinforcements, after which the French fleet was slightly superior to that of the British.
 Furthermore, Byron departed St. Lucia on 6 June in order to provide escort services to British merchant ships gathering at St. Kitts for a convoy to Europe, leaving d'Estaing free to act.
-D'Estaing and Governor the marquis de Bouillé seized the opportunity to begin a series of operations against nearby British possessions.
+D'Estaing and the governor, François Claude Amour, marquis de Bouillé, seized the opportunity to begin a series of operations against nearby British possessions.
 Their first target was the isle of Saint Vincent, just south of St. Lucia.

 The political situation on Saint Vincent was somewhat tense.
 The island was divided roughly in half between land controlled by white planters (principally British) and that controlled by the local Black Carib population.
 The line dividing these territories ran from the island's north-west to its south-east, and had been agreed in a treaty signed in 1773 after the First Carib War.
 Neither side had been happy with the compromise agreement, and its terms were a continuing source of friction.
 The British had, uniquely among its Caribbean possessions, had to establish a chain of outposts to protect the planter population.